hannestschofenig/draft-kat/draft-bft-rats-kat.md

 In an architecture for key attestation there are three or more parties communicating with each other.
 From a key attestation point of view, there are the Key Attestation Service, the Presenter and the Recipient.
-Additional parties are added when considering attestation- related entities.
+Additional parties are added when considering attestation-related entities.

 ~~~aasvg
  +----------------------------------+